-Deduplication and Truncation
+Deduplication and It Truncation t

 If deduplication is run without StorNext Storage Manager also storing the file contents, then snpolicyd can manage file truncation.
 If Storage Manager is also running on a directory, it becomes the engine which removes the online copy of files.